-Class A Common Stock offered by HEICO Class A Common Stock offered by the Selling 3,700,000 shares Shareholder 300,000 shares Total 4,000,000 shares Shares outstanding after the Offering: Class A Common Stock Common Stock Use of Proceeds 7,836,106 shares (1) 8,389,556 shares (2) We estimate that the net proceeds to be received by the Company from this offering will be approximately \$73.3 million.
-We intend to use the net proceeds - to repay approximately \$36 million of existing indebtedness and Over-allotment Option - for working capital and general corporate purposes, including possible acquisitions.
-The Company and the selling shareholder, the Mendelson Reporting Group, or entities controlled by them, have also granted the underwriters an option to purchase up to 600,000 shares of Class A Common Stock.
-See "Principal and Selling Shareholders" and Risk Factors "Underwriting."
+Class A Common Stock offered by HEICO Class A Common Stock offered by the selling shareholder 2,960,000 shares 240,000 shares Total Shares outstanding after the Offering: Class A Common Stock 3,200,000 shares 7,096,106 shares (1) Common Stock 8,389,556 shares (1) 8,389,556 shares (2) We estimate that the net proceeds to be received by the Company from this offering will be approximately \$55.7 million.
+We intend to use the net proceeds: to repay approximately \$43 million of existing indebtedness and for working capital and general corporate Over-allotment Option purposes, including possible acquisitions.
+The Company and the selling shareholder, the Mendelson Reporting Group or entities controlled by it, have also granted the underwriters an option to purchase up to 480,000 shares of Class A Common Stock.
+See Risk Factors "Principal and Selling Shareholders" and "Underwriting."
 See "Risk Factors" and the other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in shares of the Class A Common Stock.
-American Stock Exchange Symbols: Class A Common Stock HEI.A Common Stock HEI Class A Common Stock HEI.A HEI
+New York Stock Exchange Symbols: Class A Common Stock Common Stock HEI.A HEI